 Under the supply agreement, Flextronics manufactures and supplies equipment and components, including electronic components, for the Office segment of our business.
 This represents approximately 50 percent of our overall worldwide manufacturing operations.
 The initial term of the Flextronics supply agreement is five years subject to our right to extend for two years.
 Thereafter it will automatically be renewed for one-year periods, unless either party elects to terminate the agreement.
 We have agreed to purchase from Flextronics most of our requirements for certain products in specified product families.
-We also must purchase certain pricing requirements.
+We also must purchase certain electronic components from Flextronics, so long as Flextronics meets certain pricing requirements.
 Flextronics must acquire inventory in anticipation of meeting our forecasted requirements and must maintain sufficient manufacturing capacity to satisfy such forecasted requirements.
-Under certain unused for more than 180 days, becomes obsolete or upon termination of the supply agreement.
-Our remaining manufacturing operations are primarily located in Rochester, NY for our high end production products and consumables and Wilsonville, OR for consumable supplies and components for the Office segment products.
+Under certain circumstances, we may become obligated to repurchase inventory that remains unused for more than 180 days, becomes obsolete or upon termination of the supply agreement.
+Our remaining manufacturing operations are primarily located in Rochester, NY for our high end production products and consumables and wilsonville, OR for consumable supplies and components for the Office segment products.